 Changes to Personal Information

-All students are required to submit changes of personal information (name, address, telephone number, email address, etc.) to each of the following: the RT Department, current instructors, and Admissions and Records.
+All students are required to submit changes of personal information (name, address, telephone number, email address, etc.) to each of the following: the RT Department, and Admissions and Records.

 Emergency Contact Number

-Students must update any changes in name, address, phone number, email addresses, and emergency contacts as soon as possible through the campus’s online system WebConnect/Web Advisor (https://wa.gcccd.edu/col/wa?TYPE=M&PID=CORE-WBACCT&CLONE=N&CONSTITUENCY=WBDF&TOKENIDX=1030052075 , and to the RT Office.
+Students must update any changes in name, address, phone number, email addresses, and emergency contacts as soon as possible through the campus’s online system WebConnect/Web Advisor , and to the RT Office.
 All students must provide an emergency contact number to the RT Office and must keep this number up to date.